 “Digitalisation must be one of the pillars of airport strategies for the next few years to enable us to be more flexible and more adaptive to business evolution,” said Nazareno Ventola (Bologna Guglielmo Marconi Airport) at the IAR Online Summit.

-While there are many benefits of digital transformation for airports, especially in terms of improving passenger satisfaction, efficiency and revenues, there are also various challenges that airports must overcome.
-Hence, why it’s so important to have a forward-thinking airport technology partner like Rezcomm.
+There are many benefits of digital transformation for airports, especially in terms of improving passenger satisfaction, efficiency and revenues, but there are also various challenges that airports must overcome — which is why it’s so important to have a forward-thinking airport technology partner like Rezcomm.

-With airports under increased pressure to drive revenue while keeping costs to a minimum, it’s essential to look at tapping into unused resources to create a positive passenger experience.
+With airports under increased pressure to drive revenue while keeping costs to a minimum, it’s essential to tap into unused resources to create a positive passenger experience.

-Experiential retail is one example of how you can lead the way with a positive passenger experience.
+Experiential retail is one example of how you can improve the passenger experience and increase customer satisfaction.
 Many airports are now digitising the airport retail and duty-free experience and fusing it with ecommerce to make it more seamless, attractive and enjoyable for passengers.

-On the topic of luxury airport experiences, it’s worth considering any services and resources that can be bundled together as a reimagined VIP passenger package.
+It’s worth considering any services and resources that can be bundled together as a reimagined VIP passenger package to create a luxury airport experience.
 For instance, valet parking, bundled with contactless fast track tickets and an airport lounge reservation, offers a seamless, luxury airport experience that passengers will be willing to pay more for.

 Here at Rezcomm, we champion the benefits of disruptive technologies and digital transformation in evolving and enhancing the passenger experience.
 But we also understand how tricky it can be to get all stakeholders on board.

 From airport ecommerce and reservations, to safe and seamless queueless journeys, we have the tech to help you put your airport passenger first.
 But that’s not all we have to offer.
 Partner with Rezcomm to benefit from our wealth of industry knowledge, data and experience and take your airport operations to the next level.
-Download our Marketplace Brochure and Book a Meeting to get started.
+Download our Marketplace Brochure, watch our video, or book a meeting to get started.